superpaul/style-guide/sunstarcebunewsstyle.md

 d) Use the apostrophe for plural possessives such as Ramoses', the princesses'

-e) Don't use the apostrophe in possesive pronouns such as its, his, hers, theirs.
+e) Don't use the apostrophe in possessive pronouns such as its, his, hers, theirs.

 f) When referring to more than one person, use the apostrophe once to show common possession, but separately for individual possession.